 When you pick up this camera, you’ll notice its sturdy feel.
 The casing is made from metal – whereas most of the other cameras we reviewed have plastic casings – making the TG-5 especially durable.
 However, this makes it bulky and a bit heavier than most of the other cameras.
 We noticed that the weight doesn’t sit along the right side where you’d hold it, so it feels off-balance and a bit awkward for one-handed use.

-This waterproof digital camera is rated to dive down to 50 feet underwater.
-While we didn’t test this camera at those kinds of depths, the TG-4 was able to withstand all of our underwater testing without any problem.
+The camera is rated to withstand a drop from 7 feet, which is more than every other camera we reviewed except the Nikon W300.
+This waterproof camera is rated to dive to down to 50 feet underwater, and though we didn’t test this camera at those kinds of depths, the TG-5 was able to withstand all of our underwater testing without any problem.
 The battery and charging hatches have two latches that keep the compartments sealed.
 One opens the hatch and the other locks it.
-The locking mechanism keeps water out of the hatches completely and is also easy to use and adjust.
+The locking mechanism keeps water out of the hatches completely and is also easy to use.

 The back of the device houses a 3-inch display as well as a mode dial, display information button, playback button and a menu button to display the camera’s settings menu.
 When you turn the mode dial, an explanation of the selected mode comes up on the display so you don’t have to interpret what the little icons mean on the dial, which is a nice touch.
 The camera menu is straightforward and easy to navigate.
-The layout is one list you can scroll through without having to wade through different menu areas.
+The layout is one list you can scroll through without having to wade through different sub-menus.
 That being said, the camera is easy to use.